JoshuaW1990/SentimentAnalysis/README.md

 ##Dataset
 Import from nltk.corpus

+##Bugs
+- [X] Need to extract the sentence with positive or negative attitude from dataset.sents
+      * We can use dataset.reviews() to extract each review and check each line of the reviews.

 ##TodoList
 - [X] Import the Dataset
 - [ ] Implement with single word as the Feature